Email (UH Account)

 Important information from the University and your instructors may be sent to your UH Email Account (your UH firstname.lastname@example.org); therefore, you must check your UH email on a regular basis.
 Email sent to your UH Email Account is considered an official channel of communication by the University.

-- The right to inspect and review the student's education records within 45 days after the day the University of Hawaiʻi at Maui College receives a request for access.
-A student should submit to the registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
+- The right to inspect and review the student's education records within 45 days after the day the University of Hawai‘i Maui College receives a request for access.
+A student should submit to the Registrar, Vice Chancellor of Student Affairs, Vice Chancellor of Academic Affairs, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
 The school official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.

-- Students are advised that institutional policy and procedures required under FERPA have been published as Administrative Procedure AP 7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students.
-Copies of Administrative Procedure AP 7.022 may be obtained from the Office of the Vice Chancellor for Students.
+Students are advised that institutional policy and procedures required under FERPA have been published as Administrative Procedure AP 7.022, Procedures Relating to Protection of the Educational Rights and Privacy of Students.

 U.S. Department of Education